marcindulak/docker-nd188-bert-ai/README.md

 First, make sure you are able to run the `docker run hello-world` example https://docs.docker.com/get-started/

-**Note** on MS Windows install https://hub.docker.com/editions/community/docker-ce-desktop-windows.
+**Note** on MS Windows install https://hub.docker.com/editions/community/docker-ce-desktop-windows, but check the MS Windows version requirements at https://docs.docker.com/docker-for-windows/install/.
-If on MS Windows you are getting 'image operating system "linux" cannot be used on this platform' follow https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers Consider using https://chocolatey.org/ as the package manager on MS Windows (it provides both docker and docker compose).
+If on MS Windows you are getting 'image operating system "linux" cannot be used on this platform' follow https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers Consider using https://chocolatey.org/ as the package manager on MS Windows (it provides both docker-desktop and docker-compose).

 ## Start the jupyter server using docker-compose (the recommended way)